AndrewAtLarge/BibUpdate/README.rst

 Known issues
 ------------

+\bibupdate_ reads BibTeX_ files using a small number of regular expressions so there may be be some corner cases where it fails to extract all of the field entries.

 There are a small number of cases where bibupdate_ fails to correctly identify papers that are listed in MathSciNet_.
 These failures occur for the following